Virginia Woolf Quote

 About Virginia Woolf

-Adeline Virginia Woolf (; née Stephen; 25 January 1882 – 28 March 1941) was an English writer.
-She is considered one of the most important modernist 20th-century authors.
-She pioneered the use of stream of consciousness as a narrative device.
+Adeline Virginia Woolf (née Stephen; 25 January 1882 – 28 March 1941) was an English writer and one of the most influential 20th-century modernist authors.
+She helped to pioneer the use of stream of consciousness narration as a literary device.